 - the start date

 Be aware that your acceptance of a job offer is binding, so it is important not to accept an offer until you are sure it's right for you.
 If there is something in the letter or on the contract that you don't understand, contact the employer to get clarification as soon as possible.

 If everything is OK and you are sure you want the job, put your acceptance in writing.
 It’s easy to find template acceptance letters online and your university careers service may also be able to advise you on the best wording for your letter.

 If something doesn't seem right, eg the salary is less than you expected, there is uncertainty over the location of the job, or the terms are different from what you understood, make sure you contact the employer immediately to clear up any misunderstandings.
 The employer should send a revised offer in writing if any changes are agreed.

 The job offer for a position on a graduate programme or scheme may well be conditional on gaining a specific degree classification.
 While some employers are very strict about this, others may be less so.
 If you have another offer that is not conditional, you have to weigh up the risks and your likelihood of getting the degree the employer wants before making your acceptance.
-If you get a conditional offer you have done well and are probably on track to get the degree result the employer wants.

 If you miss the degree level requested, contact the employer immediately to see if there is still leeway for them to employ you.
 Based on your interview performance, they may still take you on if you were an impressive candidate.